 Unlike many Sherlock pastiches, this strips away the invincible genius trope to show a vulnerable, fallible boy whose skills are born from the necessity of survival as an outsider.

-In 1860s London, thirteen year old Sherlock Holmes is a social outcast, the son of a Jewish mother and a poor gentleman father.
+In 1860s London, thirteen year old Sherlock Holmes is a social outcast, the son of a mother who faced prejudice for her Jewish faith and a poor gentleman father.
 When a woman is brutally murdered in a silk shop, Sherlock is drawn to the crime scene, not by ghoulishness, but by an analytical mind that cannot stop seeing details others miss.
 He becomes obsessed with proving the innocence of a young man accused of the crime, eventually crossing paths with the dangerous Irregular gang and the dark underbelly of the city.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.